sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/development_environment.md

 Install [Node.js](https://nodejs.org) to build and package your extension.

-## Sourcegraph.com Account and the Sourcegraph CLI
+## Sourcegraph.com account and the sourcegraph CLI

 Publishing an extension requires a [Sourcegraph.com account](https://sourcegraph.com/sign-up).
 Sourcegraph Enterprise instances support a [private extension registry](https://docs.sourcegraph.com/extensions).

 Install the [Sourcegraph CLI (`src`)](https://github.com/sourcegraph/src-cli#installation), then [configure `src` with an access token](https://github.com/sourcegraph/src-cli#authentication).

-## Sourcegraph Browser Extension
+## Sourcegraph browser extension

 Bring your extension's features for code viewed on GitHub, GitLab and other code hosts by [installing the Sourcegraph browser extension](https://docs.sourcegraph.com/integration/browser_extension).

-### Enabling Sourcegraph Extensions Outside a Sourcegraph Instance
+### Enabling sourcegraph sxtensions outside a sourcegraph instance

 As Sourcegraph extensions are in alpha, they need to be manually enabled in the browser extension: